Unleash/unleash/website/docs/user_guide/rbac.md

 You can assign the following project permissions.
 The permissions will be valid across all of the project's environments.

+- **update the project**

+  Lets the user update project settings, such as enabling/disabling environments, add users, etc.

-- update the project
+- **delete the project**

+  Lets the user delete the project.

-- delete the project
+- **create feature toggles within the project**

+  Lets the user create feature toggles within the project.
+Note that they **can not assign strategies** to toggles without having the _create feature toggle_ permission for the corresponding environment.

-- create feature toggles within the project
+- **update feature toggles within the project**

+  Lets the user update feature toggle descriptions, variants, settings, etc. within the project.

-- update feature toggles within the project
+- **delete feature toggles within the project**

-- delete feature toggles within the project
+  Lets the user delete feature toggles within the project.

 ### Environment permissions

 You can assign the following permissions on a per-environment level within the project:

+- **create feature strategies**

+  Lets the user assign feature toggle strategies within the environment.

-- create feature strategies
+- **update feature strategies**

-- update feature strategies
+  Lets the user update feature toggle strategies within the environment.

+- **delete feature strategies**

-- delete feature strategies
+  Lets the user delete feature toggle strategies within the environment.

-- enable/disable toggles
+- **enable/disable toggles**

+  Lets the user enable and disable toggles within the environment.